 Both SB534 and SB576 are very early examples of Reynolds 753 frames.
 These date to the beginning of 1976.
 Both of these frames are also listed as Time Trial Specials.
 Reynolds 753 was introduced to the public at the Paris Cycle Show in October 1975.

 That brings me to why it all seemed to end in 1979, and I think that all comes down to the amount of frames being produced.
-I have several frames in the dataset from mid 1979 and early 1980 and none of these have an associated ‘H’ reference, so I’m confident, based on that data, that mid 1979 was the point at which the ‘H’ system ended.
+I have several frames in the dataset from mid to late 1979 and early 1980 and none of these have an associated ‘H’ reference, so I’m confident, based on that data, that late 1979 was the point at which the ‘H’ system ended.

 When you look at the data and especially at the percentage of ‘H’ referenced frames compared to standard SB numbered frames in the same period, approximately 33% of 1976 frames had an ‘H’ ref.
 So maybe 3 out of every 10 frames had the ‘H’.

 With that amount of growth it would probably not be long until every SB frame would need an ‘H’ reference.
 In my opinion the growing percentage of ‘H’ frames confirms the amount of choice and options that the SBDU were offering.
-It appears that the ‘H’ reference was introduced in 1976 to identify and track custom orders but it was made redundant in 1979 by the growth of the same custom orders it was introduced to track.
+It appears that the ‘H’ reference was introduced in late 1975 to identify and track custom orders but it was made redundant in 1979 by the growth of the same custom orders it was introduced to track.

 As always, as more frames and more data becomes available, the assumptions I’ve made may change and require updating.